Struck Off For Blowing the Whistle

 Judge Gray’s culpability

-I believe that it was Judge Gray’s failure to take the obvious and common-sense approach of having the veracity of my corruption allegations checked by way of an independent investigation, before he interrogated me, that renders him culpableXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX
+I believe that it was Judge Gray’s failure to take the obvious and common-sense approach of having the veracity of my corruption allegations checked by way of an independent investigation, before he interrogated me, that renders him culpable.

 (A full examination of Judge Ian Gray’s “investigation” can be viewed at “Judge Ian Gray – Flawed Investigation“.)